JarbasAl/mycroft-catalan.conf/readme.md

 # Mycroft in catalan

-Bellow is a step by step guide to configure mycroft in catalan
+Bellow is a in depth step by step guide to configure mycroft in catalan

 - [Translating Skills](#translating-skills)
   * [translate.mycroft.ai](#translatemycroftai)